-The Greater Greensboro CROP Hunger Walk is a 5k (3.1 miles) community event that raises funds to fight hunger.
+The Greater Greensboro CROP Hunger Walk is a 5k (3.1 miles) community event that raises funds to fight hunger, and the 5th largest CROP Walk in the nation.
 25% of the funds raised go to Potter’s House Community Kitchen at Greensboro Urban Ministry.
 With the 75% going to Church World Service to meet human needs and foster self-reliance in over 80 countries.

-If you would like to help, please donate online at GreaterGreensboroCropWalk.org.
-Since 1981, the Greensboro CROP Hunger Event has raised over $5.4 million with more than $1.3 million going to our Potter’s House.
+If you would like to help, please check out our event website at GreaterGreensboroCropWalk.org.
+Since 1981, the Greensboro CROP Hunger Event has raised over $6 million with more than $1.5 million going to our Potter’s House.